Our research

-Phylogenomics across a continent: diversification of Australo-Papuan rodents
+Phylogenomics and diversification of Australian rodents

 The old endemic rodents of Sahul (Australia and New Guinea) are approximately 160 species in 37 genera, and are the result of a single over-water colonisation event from southeast Asia ~ 7-9 million years ago.
 Rapid accumulation of lineages following initial colonisation of Sahul, and subsequent colonisations of present-day mainland Australia and nearby islands, have made phylogenetic relationships and biogeographic history of this group particularly difficult to resolve.
 As part of this ongoing project, we have generated species-level data from across all ~160 described species and many cryptic lineages in the Hydromyini to investigate diversification, molecular evolution and biogeography of Australian rodents.